 Demonstrated competence in the core requirements for the B.S. degree in Symbolic Systems.
 Candidates who have gone through the Symbolic Systems undergraduate program satisfy this requirement in the course of the B.S. degree in Symbolic Systems.
-Other students admitted as candidates for a Symbolic Systems M.S. degree must complete all the Symbolic Systems undergraduate core requirements, with the exception of the advanced small seminar requirement.
+Other students admitted as candidates for a Symbolic Systems M.S. degree must complete or show evidence of having passed equivalent courses covering all the Symbolic Systems undergraduate core requirements, with the exception of the advanced small seminar requirement.